GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlow/Tutorial.rst

 Solvers tag
 ------------

+The Solvers tag defines the particular physics solver to be use.
-Specifying the Solvers tag, the space discretization will be handle by a standard Two-Point Flux approximation.
+Here, we will use a standard Two-Point Flux Approximation (TPFA) finite volume scheme.
 This is done using ``singlePhaseTPFA`` value for the discretization node.

 .. code-block:: xml